 Insects and Mites

-The only way to really avoid insects and other pests in your crawl space is to seal the crawl space entirely.
+The only way to make it difficult for insects and other pests to get into your crawl space is to seal the crawl space entirely.
 Otherwise, you’re fighting a losing battle against these pests.

 The Stack Effect